cockroachlabs/cloud-report/README.md

 ## Enclosed Binary

-The go program contained in this repo can automatically run tests on cloud providers baked into Roachprod, as well as Microsoft Azure.
+The go program contained in this repo can automatically run tests on cloud providers baked into Roachprod.

 For more details, see `reproduction-steps.md` in this repo.

 _Note_: It would be possible to extend this binary to run on other platforms relatively easily, but requires some work to handle cloud-specific tasks––namely, getting machine metadata.

-## Future Work

-When Azure is baked into `roachprod`, one might be able to simply add `azure` to `cloudDetails/default.json` and things will work.
-At that point you could remove all of the Azure machinery.
-However, I think that leaving in the `shellRunner` might be nice because it would let us extend this kind of framework into something more like an arbitrary script runner.

 ## Staff